alexserra98/alexserra98.github.io/content/posts/advml_3/index.md

 `$$
 w=e^{i k x}, \quad k, x \in \mathbb{R}^2
 $$`
-<br> **The neurons are approximately doing the fourier transform!** <br>
+**The neurons are approximately doing the fourier transform!** <br>
-According to this intepretation the simple cells are encoding some information of position in the phase $e^{i k y}$, then the complex cell will aggregate these output and hopefully encode the precise location.
+According to this intepretation the simple cells are encoding some information of position in the phase `$e^{i k y}$`, then the complex cell will aggregate these output and hopefully encode the precise location.
 How many different frequencies (and thus different classes of simple cells) do we need to encode the postion with high precision?
 <br>
 We consider this simple-complex module as a statistics estimator of the location and we exploit the Cramer-Rao theorem to find the number of frequencies the minimize the variance.
 Surpsingly the solution is `$K=3$` frequencies equally spaced, the following picture will show the effect of this result: